Charles-Aimé Kirkland

-Charles-Aimé Kirkland (November 16, 1896 - August 9, 1961) was a Canadian politician serving as the Liberal member of the Legislative Assembly of Quebec in the provincial riding of Jacques-Cartier from 1939 to 1961.
+Charles-Aimé Kirkland (November 16, 1896 - August 9, 1961) was a Canadian politician serving as the Liberal member of the National Assembly of Quebec in the Jacques-Cartier provincial district from 1939 to his death in 1961.

 Kirkland was the son of Joseph Kirkland, a Canadian Pacific employee, and Rosalie Lanctôt.

 Kirkland served during World War I with the Royal Canadian Engineers, then studied medicine at Laval and Harvard.

 The Town of Kirkland is named in his honour, as well as the now-closed Charles A. Kirkland Elementary School in Roxboro, Quebec.

-He was the father of Marie-Claire Kirkland.
+He was the father of Quebec MNA Marie-Claire Kirkland.